leontada/JiraWorklogReporting/README.md

   - Jira API token for your account.
 - sow_field_id (optional)
   - Jira custom field ID used for SoW (default: `customfield_11921`).
 Many instances use different IDs; set this if needed.
+- max_workers (optional, default: 8)
+  - Controls concurrency for fetching worklogs.
+If not provided on CLI, the value from config (if set) is used; otherwise defaults to 8.
+CLI flag `--max-workers` overrides this config value.
 - verify_ssl (optional, default: true)
   - `true` to verify SSL certs; `false` to disable verification (not recommended).
 - ca_bundle (optional)